Helping Electric Vehicle Manufacturers Hit Their Targets

 Fully electric vehicles, on the other hand, are still evolving, with axles and power trains that can vary significantly from each other and from ICE or hybrid vehicles.
 One new electric truck design, for example, has four motors—one for each wheel.
 “All of these innovations offer challenges for our customers,” says Marks.
 “But it’s still about offering power dense, fuel-efficient solutions to achieve lighter vehicle weight and longer distances in between fuel-ups or, in this case, battery charges.”

-Minimizing space requirements, while maximizing power
+Minimizing size while maximizing power

 To solve for EV applications, Timken engineers designed the ePDFE tapered roller bearing product line, building on knowledge they acquired over years of making PDFE bearings for conventional and hybrid vehicles.